Autun oil shale deposit: History

 The deposit was initially identified in 1813 at Igornay, and extraction commenced in 1824 within this commune.
 The industrial production of oil shale began in 1837 for public lighting in several major cities, including Paris, Lyon, Dijon, and Strasbourg.
 To extract the oil, the shale is crushed and then heated to a temperature between 450 and 500 °C in a confined, airless space.
 The escaping vapor is then condensed to obtain a liquid material similar to petroleum.
 Despite facing competition from coal gas in 1847, the production of Autun lamp oil rebounded quickly.

 1864 and 1865 represented a period of peak profitability for shareholders, with a 30% return on investment.
-In 1865, approximately 6,700 tons of oil were extracted from oil shales, utilizing approximately twenty extraction sites and sixteen processing plants.
+In 1865, approximately 6,700 tons of oil were extracted from oil shales, using approximately twenty extraction sites and sixteen processing plants.

 Towards the conclusion of the nineteenth century, shale was extracted at depths reaching 300 meters below the surface.
 The advent of competition from American and Russian oil in 1870 led to the demise of several concessions.
 In 1881, the Société Lyonnaise des Schistes Bitumineux (SLSB) purchased several remaining concessions to restart production with new private capital and state aid.
 This resulted in the company obtaining a monopoly in 1891.
 Surface installations were progressively completed from 1840 to 1870, particularly for the production of oil, paraffin, sulfates, and ammonia.
 However, the latter products were abandoned after World War I.

 In 1892, the state implemented a reduction in customs duties on imported oils, thereby enhancing their competitive position vis-à-vis Autun oil shale.
 To offset this, premiums were introduced, enabling the modernization of installations and a 30% increase in crude oil yield.
-After the 1914 mobilization, the mines and factories of Ravelon (Dracy-Saint-Loup) and Margenne (Monthelon) were compelled to cease operations.
+After the 1914 French mobilization, the mines and factories of Ravelon (Dracy-Saint-Loup) and Margenne (Monthelon) were compelled to cease operations.
 The exploitation of the oil shale deposits was concentrated at the Télots and Surmoulin sites, in the Dracy-Saint-Loup region.
 In 1933, a legislative measure was enacted that granted tax exemption for fuels derived from oil shale, thereby opening up new avenues for exploration.
 The implementation of social reforms by the Popular Front in 1936 led to a reduction in the profitability of the SLSB.
 A new company, the Société Minière des Schistes Bitumineux (SMSB), was established with financial backing from Pechelbronn SAEM.
 The managers were committed to increasing production sixfold, to extract 3,000 tons of shale per day and distill 5,000 m^{3} of hydrocarbons per month.
 However, these goals were abandoned after Liberation was unattainable.
 During Reconstruction, mechanization was employed to maintain production at 300,000 tons of shale extracted per year, with yields superior to those of most coal mines.

 The cessation of activity at Télots was prompted by two key factors: the emergence of liquid petroleum as a more lucrative alternative and the termination of state subsidies.
-These developments led to the dissolution of the SMSB on December 11, 1958.
+These developments led to the dissolution of the SMSB on 11 December 1958.